 Now that you know how a geothermal heat pump works, consider calling Griffith Energy to discover more.
 Griffith Energy Services has been serving Baltimore, MD and the Mid-Atlantic region for over 100 years.
 We can help you assess the cost and configuration for a geo thermal heat pump.
-Plus, we offer financing that can help you stay within your budget.
 Call us today to learn more.

 Image Provided by Shutterstock.com

 Written by Kevin Spain